 Tip: Can’t find it or it’s out of season?
 Switch to diced butternut squash.
 You’ll still have all the yummy, caramelized squash flavor and butternut are very widely available.

 Heat up the oven, spread the squash out on a tray and give it about 10 minutes.
 Spread out the chickpeas on another tray and put them in the oven.
 Use the upper middle and lower middle positions for the oven racks!
-Roast everything for 10 more minutes, then turn over the delicata squash, switch the racks and 10 more.
+Roast everything for 10 more minutes, then give everything a stir/turn and roast for 10 minutes more.

 Tip: This recipe gives the chickpeas a crisp/tender texture.
 If you want them crisper, put them in at the same time you start the squash.